amr-abdelhamid/refbook/manuscript/main.md

 ![A dependency cycle causing circular dependency between components B and C](images/divideandconquer/circular_dependency.png)

-With workarounds in compilation and late binding strategies, you can live with circular dependencies.
-However, overlooking this type of cyclic dependency increases coupling between components.
-After a while, this may grow more and more and result in higher level of complexity, more regression type of defects, upfront load time, and possible memory leaks due to cyclic references which never releases used objects.
+You can live with circular dependencies for some time.
+However, in the long term your code may become very complex with higher levels of coupling between components.
+In time, this will result in more regression type of defects, upfront load time, and possible memory leaks due to cyclic references which never releases used objects.
+A perfect recipe for how to create spaghetti code!

 Here are some strategies to break circular dependencies: